sstarr77/economic_resilience_group_project/README.md

 **This is where you come in**:

 For the next three weeks, our class will tackle various projects related to emergency preparedness and economic analysis.
-On **Friday, August 2**, we'll present our findings and deliver:
+On **Friday, November 8**, we'll present our findings and deliver:
 1. A clean GitHub repo containing our reproducible results and analysis.
 2. A real-world demonstration of the product.
 3. Any documentation for running the code.